-- (2) These founder's share warrants are exercisable for (i) 33.33% between the grant date and the second anniversary of the grant date, (ii) for 66.66% between the second anniversary of the grant date and (iii) in full beginning on the fourth anniversary of the grant date. - (3) These founder's share warrants are exercisable for (i) 33.33% between the grant date and the second anniversary of the grant date, (ii) for 66.66% between the second anniversary of the grant date and the fourth anniversary of the grant date and (iii) in full beginning on the fourth anniversary of the grant date.
+- (2) These founder's share warrants are exercisable for (i) 33.33% between the grant date and the second anniversary of the grant date, (ii) for 66.66% between the second anniversary of the grant date and the fourth anniversary of the grant date and (iii) in full beginning on the fourth anniversary of the grant date. - (3) These founder's share warrants are exercisable for (i) 33.33% between the grant date and the second anniversary of the grant date, (ii) for 66.66% between the second anniversary of the grant date and the fourth anniversary of the grant date and (iii) in full beginning on the fourth anniversary of the grant date.